yumu-ra/Hardware-level-defense-architecture-design/readme-EN.md

 ### Contribution Directions

-*   If you need to contact us, please raise an issue directly

 *   Firmware Development: Participate in the development and optimization of FPGA firmware, improve dynamic reconstruction efficiency, and perfect the dual-zone verification mechanism.